tlinhart/duckdb-elasticsearch/README.md

 - Schema is inferred from Elasticsearch index mappings at query time.
 - Supports multi-index queries (e.g. `logs-*`) with automatic mapping merging.
 - Array fields are detected by sampling documents.
+- Schema resolution results (index mappings and document sampling) are cached.
 - Unmapped/dynamic fields are collected into a JSON column.

 ### Type support